- HISTORY OF THE DACA PROGRAM

 Researchers have demonstrated that DACA increases the wages and employment rate of DACA participants, and it reduces the number of immigrant households in poverty in the U.S.

 How can U.S.-based employers help their DACA-protected employees?

-Concerned employers should consult an experienced Las Vegas immigration attorney.
+Concerned employers should consult an experienced US immigration attorney.

 An immigration attorney may be able to identify some helpful visa options for DACA employees, and an attorney can help with the paperwork needed to obtain an appropriate visa.